davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   }
   ```

 - Refactoring the Remaining Code: Go through the remaining methods and replace any reference to the old data type to the generic type, `E`.
 This includes all return types, local variables, and input parameters.
 Important: One thing you need to pay attention to is anywhere you're testing for equivalence using `==` or `!=`.
 You had to use these operators when comparing `doubles`, but now you're comparing objects, and `==` and `!=` are no longer useful.
+Use the `equals()` method instead.

 - Important!
 Testing: After you're done making all the changes, let's make sure things are working as we'd expect.
 Here's an example showing my list holding Doubles and Strings.